Kathitjoshi/public-opinion-analyzer/README.md

 # Public Opinion Analyzer

 Public Opinion Analyzer is a full-stack web application designed to collect and analyze public opinions on contemporary social, environmental, and policy-related questions.
-The system leverages transformer-based natural language processing models to perform sentiment analysis and text summarization while maintaining a clean and unbiased user experience.
+The system leverages transformer-based natural language processing models to perform sentiment analysis and text summarization while maintaining a clean and unbiased user experience.**Note: The Hugging Face Space uses a simplified Gradio-based implementation for deployment**

 The project focuses on simplicity, reliability, and interview-ready system design rather than overengineering.